CapibaraZero/docs/docs/nfc/dump_tag_sd.md

 title: Dump a card in the SD
 ---

+### Getting started

+Make sure to correctly connects the PN532 to the ESP board and check that can be found by the firmware.

-### Supported cards
+## Supported Card

-- Mifare Classic and Ultralight
+- Mifare Classic, Ultralight and NTAG2xx
-- NTAG2xx
-- FeliCa
+- FeliCa cards

-### Run the dump

-- After read card, select Dump tag to SD
+## How to read a tag

+- Go under NFC section
+- Select Polling ISO14443A tag for Mifare or NTAG2xx family otherwise select Polling ISO18092 for FeliCa cards
 - Put tag near PN532 reader
-- Wait until PN532 dump all sectors and view results on the screen
+- Wait until PN532 read tag details(UID or IDm, PMm and System code)
-- You have 10 seconds to save dump by clicking OK button, after that, main GUI will be shown
+- Now you can dump tag.
+The CapibaraZero will try each key you put in the list until it will find the right one for each sector.
+It will find the Key A and the Key B

 <img src="/docs/img/screens/nfc/dump_tag.png"/>